JasonPuglisi/mypks-api/README.md

 ## Availability

-This service is hosted officially at `https://wagnaria.xyz/mypks-api`.
-You can send a post request to this URL using the steps above.
-The server will send a secure response.
-Make sure you send to `https` so your request is secure as well.
-No data is logged on the server in any way, including your session ID and schedule.
+This service is no longer hosted officially anywhere, but it should still work properly with a valid MyPKS session.
+I have no way to test it any more, especially since the company seems to be adopting a new system (at least partially).

 ## Responses